Representation and Returns for Regular People

 Is there a role for government in “nudging” a more equal distribution of profits in the form of increased compensation to workers for their value-added activities?
 What is the truth about wage stagnation or slowing rates of wage growth in the U.S.?

-In this week’s episode, journalist Noah Smith and EconTalk host Russ Roberts evaluate various wage indices and measures in a lively debate that illuminates the complex variables affecting labor markets, wages, and structural changes in the diverse U.S. economy.
-There is much to “weigh in about” and we would love to hear from you.
+In this episode, journalist Noah Smith and EconTalk host Russ Roberts evaluate various wage indices and measures in a lively debate that illuminates the complex variables affecting labor markets, wages, and structural changes in the diverse U.S. economy.
 These questions address topics from the conversation, and intend to encourage further thought and shared response.

 1- This week, California became the first state to mandate female representation on corporate boards headquartered in California effective by the end of 2019.
 How might a similar requirement for worker (employee) Board representation (co-determination) be received by the public?
 Is this a role for state, federal, or any government intervention?
 Explain.